smartsheet-platform/backup-java/README.md

 Usage
 ------------
-First, download the backup zipped archive from the Developer Portal tools page here](https://www.smartsheet.com/developers/apps).
+First, download the backup zipped archive from the Developer Portal tools page [here](https://googledrive.com/host/0B7xwgf7q3I5ITzFkLUFpa2hUUTQ/smartsheet-org-backup-1.5.1.zip).
 Unzip the archive - it will contain the JAR executable and a sample properties file.

 The tool will look for smartsheet-backup.properties file in the current directory (the directory from which it is being executed).
 Edit the properties file to set the following parameters:

-* "accessToken" (required) - access token that belongs to your Smartsheet account administrator.
+* **accessToken** (required) - access token that belongs to your Smartsheet account administrator.
 See the Requirements section above on how to get an access token
-* "outputDir" (required) - desired output directory.
-You can provide an absolute * path (e.g., "C:\some\directory") or a path relative to the directory in which the backup utility resides (e.g., "some\directory")
+* **outputDir** (required) - desired output directory.
+You can provide an absolute * path (e.g., "C:\\some\\directory") or a path relative to the directory in which the backup utility resides (e.g., "some\directory").
+Note that backslashes need to be escaped in the path by using two backslashes.
+UNC paths are also supported and a UNC path like \\Server01\backup\ would need be escaped to look like \\\\server01\\backup.
-* "zipOutputDir" (optional, default is false) - set to true to create a zipped archive of the outputDir
+* **zipOutputDir** (optional, default is false) - set to true to create a zipped archive of the outputDir
-* "continueOnError" (optional, default is false) - set to true to continue on error (instead of terminating the backup)
+* **continueOnError*** (optional, default is false) - set to true to continue on error (instead of terminating the backup)
-* "downloadThreads" (optional, default is 4) - set to desired number of threads used to download attachments
+* **downloadThreads** (optional, default is 4) - set to desired number of threads used to download attachments
+* **allDownloadsDoneTimeout*** (optional, default is 2<sup>^32</sup>-1) - The total number of minutes to wait for the attachment downloads to finish.

-To execute the backup, run the following command "java -jar smartsheet-org-backup<VERSION>.jar".
-Please replace <VERSION> with the current version of the backup tool - for instance, "1.5.1".
+To execute the backup, run the following command "java -jar smartsheet-org-backup.jar".
+Please replace with the current version of the backup tool - for instance, "1.5.1".
 You can determine the version easily by simply listing the contents of the directory and looking for the .jar file.
 Since it's a runnable jar, you don't need to set classpath or copy other jars.
 Everything you need is in the runnable jar.